Official Contest Rules

 We invite submissions from graduate and undergraduate students in the following categories:

 - Fiction: including short stories and excerpts of novels, plays, and screenplays

 - Memoir: autobiographical essays

 - Creative Nonfiction: journalism, journalistic essays, and writing aimed at a wide general audience

-- Eligibility: Contestants must be enrolled in a degree program at CU-Boulder for the duration of the Fall 2017 semester and/or the duration of the Spring 2018 semester, or have graduated from a degree program at CU-Boulder in the Spring 2017 semester.
+- Eligibility: Contestants must be enrolled in an undergraduate or graduate degree program at CU Boulder for the duration of the Fall 2018 semester and/or the duration of the Spring 2019 semester, or have graduated from a degree program at CU Boulder in the Spring 2018 semester.
 Students may enter no more than one unique manuscript per prize category, and may not enter any manuscript into more than one category.
 If you have won a Thompson Award in the past, you may not resubmit an entry that won in a past contest.
 You may, however, resubmit a piece that did not win.

 - Entries must go in the appropriate category: We may change an entry’s category if we find it is not correct, and if this results in two entries in one category for any contestant, we will keep the one that the contestant chose to enter to that category and reject the second entry.

 - Length Limit: Entries should be no longer than 50 pages.
 If contestants want to submit an excerpt of a longer piece (dissertation, novel, play, etc.) we advise contestants to ensure the selection is a cohesive, stand alone, piece.

 - Criteria: Entries will be evaluated on relevance to an understanding of the American West*, and on the quality of the writing.
 Entries should be proofread carefully and, with the exception of poetry, should follow standard manuscript format (double-spaced, paragraphs indented five to eight spaces, page numbers included, etc.).
 Grammar and mechanics should be precise, and organization should be strong.